yceh/matOptimize-experiments/README.md

 bash benchmark_tnt.sh <folder>
 ```
 It expects tnt to be in $PATH.
 TNT can be obtained from http://www.lillo.org.ar/phylogeny/tnt.
 Only latest versions from the website and we couldn't distribute the version we used due to licensing restriction.
+It also expect init.fa.gz (FASTA input for TNT), init.nwk (newick input for TNT) and init.vcf.gz (VCF input for matOptimize to compute parsimony score again).

 # Run matOptimize
 ```